-- Official, Final High School Transcript from an accredited high school (Students who obtained a Certificate of Performance or a Special Education Diploma must graduate from an accredited GED program before they can be considered for admission); - Official SAT or ACT Scores.
-Students scoring a minimum of 430 SAT Critical Reading or 17 ACT English will be exempt from Learning Support placement; Students scoring a minimum of 400 SAT Math or 17 ACT Math will be exempt from Learning Support placement; - Official GED Scores (not diploma), if taken.
+- Official, final high school transcript from an accredited high school (students who obtained a Certificate of Performance or a Special Education Diploma must graduate from an accredited high school equivalency program before they can be considered for admission); - · Official SAT or ACT scores. - Official high school equivalency Scores (not diploma), if taken.